 In the past, you were betrayed by someone (or several someones), and it was devastating.

 It hurt so badly that you're closed off to ever trusting someone again.
+Your trust issues won't let you engage in another close relationship.

 Maybe it was a past lover.
 Maybe it was a friend.
 Or God forbid, it may have happened with both.